-Did you know that your alopecia and skin disorders could be caused by Candida overgrowth?
+Did you know that your alopecia (hair loss) and skin disorders could be caused by Candida overgrowth?
 And that oral contraceptives and antibiotics could create this microbiome imbalance?

 There’s more to Candida overgrowth than this though.
 The list of causes and symptoms may surprise you.
 Happily, there is a solution to getting your microbiome back into balance and reverse these symptoms.